We promise to collect and process your personal data transparently

 Cookies allow us to improve our website navigation, thereby offering you a comfortable browsing experience and content adapted to your preferences.

-When you first connect to our websites, we will ask for your consent concerning the storage and monitoring of your browsing data, including the use of advertising cookies.
+When you first connect to our websites, we will ask for your consent concerning the storage and monitoring of your browsing data, in particular the use of analytical and advertising cookies.
 If you agree, we will activate cookies for a one-year period.
 Once this period has elapsed, you will be asked again for your consent.

 If you do not give your consent, your page will be updated and we will not collect your browsing data for a two-month period, at the end of which you will be asked again for your consent.